githaxs/docs.githaxs.com/content/docs/getting-started/migration.md

 ## How do I Migrate?

 Migrating to Githaxs is **a lot** easier than migrating between other CI/CD providers.
-When migrating to Githaxs there is no need to translate between Jenkins and CircleCI syntax.
+When migrating to Githaxs there is no need to translate between Jenkins and CircleCI syntax or to contact us for a migration plan.

-Here is the three step process:
+Migration is a three-step process:

 1. Install Githaxs Application.

-2. Create githaxs_settings/ghx.yml configuration file.
+2. Delete CI tasks from your current CI tooling.

-3. Delete CI tasks from your current CI tooling (optional)
+3. Configure Githaxs tasks.